ThatOneGin/parfast/Quickstart.md

 ## ld

 Load a byte at mbuf.
+It can also dereference a pointer.

 ```